surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Widget Icon** Choose a icon to symbolize widget value.

-- **Background Colour** Select appropriate Back ground colour for widget chart.
+- **Background Colour** Select appropriate background colour for widget chart.

 ##  World chart

  It displays the data grouped by specific country and at the same time highlights the grouped data regions in the map.

 **6.** Choose chart type **World** from drop down list.

  > **Note :** The values you want to define in world chart should be defined in model section initially to display them here.